-7.2. servlet and ssiservlet transports
+7.2. servlet and sslservlet transports

 The servlet and sslservlet transports share the client side code of the http and https transports, respectively.
-On the difference is that the servlet and sslservlet transports server side. the use а servlet. org.jboss.remoting.transport.servlet.web.ServerInvokerServlet, to hand an invocation off to an org.jboss.remoting.transport.servlet.ServletServerInvoker.
+On the server side, the difference is that the servlet and sslservlet transports use a servlet, org.jboss.remoting.transport.servlet.web.ServerInvokerServlet, to hand an invocation off to an org.jboss.remoting.transport.servlet.ServletServerInvoker.
 In other words, the servlet and sslservlet transports share a port with all other servlets running in the Application Server, while the http and https transports use a separate port managed by a CoyoteInvoker.